Heglig Crisis: Background

-South Sudan's independence was preceded by two civil wars, from 1955 to 1972 and from 1983 to 2005, in which 2.5 million people were killed and more than 5 million externally displaced.
-Relations between the two states have been marked by conflict over the Greater Nile Oil Pipeline and the disputed region of Abyei, even though Sudan was the first state to recognise South Sudan.
-In January 2012, South Sudan shut down all of its oil fields in a row over the fees Sudan demanded to transit the oil.
+Prior to independence from Sudan two civil wars were fought in the region from 1955 to 1972 and from 1983 to 2005, in which 2.5 million people were killed and more than 5 million externally displaced.
+South Sudan peacefully gained independence from Sudan on 9 July 2011 with Sudan's long-term president Omar al-Bashir promising to "work with our southern brothers and help them set up their state".
+Despite this relations between the two states have been marked by conflict over the disputed oil-rich Abyei region.
+In January 2012, South Sudan shut down all of its oil fields over a disagreement with oil transit fees imposed by Sudan.

-In May 2011, it was reported that Sudan had seized control of Abyei, a disputed oil-rich border region, with a force of approximately 5,000 soldiers after three days of clashes with South Sudanese forces.
-The precipitating factor was an ambush by the South killing 22 northern soldiers.
+In May 2011, it was reported that Sudan had seized control of Abyei, with a force of approximately 5,000 soldiers after three days of clashes with South Sudanese forces.
+The precipitating factor was an ambush by South Sudanese forces on May 19 which killed 22 northern soldiers.
 The northern advance included shelling, aerial bombardment and numerous tanks.
-Initial reports indicated that over 20,000 people fled.
-The interim South Sudanese government declared this as an "act of war," and the United Nations sent an envoy to Khartoum, the Sudanese capital, to intervene.
-South Sudan says it has withdrawn its forces from Abyei.
+Following the advance South Sudan withdrew its forces from Abyei and declared the movement of Sudanese forces into Abyei to be an "act of war".
+The United Nations sent an envoy to Khartoum to intervene.
 A deal on militarization was reached on 20 June 2011.
 The United Nations Interim Security Force for Abyei, consisting of Ethiopian troops were deployed under a UNSC resolution from 27 June 2011.
 In early December 2011, Jau, a town in Unity state in South Sudan, was occupied by Sudanese forces.
 In early March 2012, the Sudanese Air Force bombed parts of Pariang county.

-Each country accuses the other of supporting rebels on their soil as part of the ongoing internal conflict in Sudan and in South Sudan.
+Both countries accused each other of supporting rebels on their soil as part of the ongoing internal conflicts in Sudan and South Sudan.